Cinnamon Apple Dutch Baby

 • TOTAL

 This extra-large fluffy Dutch baby pancake doubles as breakfast or dessert.
-It’s best served family-style piled high with butter cooked and spiced apples.
-The trio of cinnamon, cardamom, and apples is one of our favorites.
-If you do not have cardamom, substitute with a touch more cinnamon or add pinch of fresh grated nutmeg.
+I love serving it family-style, piled high with cinnamon apples.
+If you do not have cardamom, substitute with more cinnamon or add a pinch of freshly grated nutmeg.

-Since ovens can vary slightly in temperature, it’s a good idea to check the Dutch baby after 15 minutes of baking.
-If the sides are puffed and beginning to turn brown, you might want to reduce the oven to 300 degrees a few minutes earlier.
-We like the tips of the sides to be a dark brown, but not burned.
+Since ovens can vary slightly in temperature, checking the Dutch baby after 15 minutes of baking is a good idea.
+If the sides are puffed and beginning to turn brown, you might want to reduce the oven temperature a few minutes earlier.
+We like the tips of the sides to be dark brown but not burned.

 You Will Need